jbilcke-hf/ai-tube/README.md

 Which is why sometimes there is a longue queue of videos waiting to be generated, one after one.

-If this project become popular or a billionaire comes in and say "hey hugging face let's discuss" then we can expect more ressources will be allocated.
+If this project become popular or a billionaire comes in and say "hey hugging face let's discuss" then we can expect more resources will be allocated.

 ### I don't hear any music in my videos

 Could be two reasons, either you are missing a "# Music" paragraph block in your Channel config file or Video config file, or there just was a network/computing issue when your video was generated.

 This is all new technology based on research tools, so sometimes they can crash, be out of memory etc.. and not always restart automatically.
-I'm a team of one and I don't have the ressources to look into it right now, but I understand it can be a pain.
+I'm a team of one and I don't have the resources to look into it right now, but I understand it can be a pain.

 ### There are large gaps of silence between speech / commentary / dialogue